junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 "Almost there."
 Cass holds both hands on the edge of the seat to prevent himself from further sliding down, but even his fingers are too weak now to really do anything.
 His knuckles are white, more sweat pouring down.

 Dean sees it all.
-"Okay we'll call it a day."
-He decides, gives up waiting for Cass' signal, taking the syringe away and handing to Sam, like he can't bear to hold the damn thing one more second, like it's a criminal evidence that he's hurting Cass.
+"Okay I'm calling it."
+He decides after a few more minutes, gives up waiting for Cass' signal, taking the syringe away and handing to Sam, like he can't bear to hold the damn thing one more second, like it's a criminal evidence that he's hurting Cass.

 Cass breathes heavily, his chest rising up and down with rhythms of an uneven tide on the edge of a storm.
 Dean feels just as shitty and can't stop beating himself in his mind.